AdamTovatt/NetlifyDnsManager/README.md

 - **Description**: Your Netlify access token for API authentication
 - **Example**: `NETLIFY_ACCESS_TOKEN=your_netlify_access_token_here`

+> [!NOTE]
+> The Netlify access token can be optained from this page: [https://app.netlify.com/user/applications](https://app.netlify.com/user/applications#personal-access-tokens).
+> The token should be of type "Personal Access Token".

 ### DOMAIN_01, DOMAIN_02, etc.
 - **Required**: Yes (at least one domain)
 - **Description**: Domain names to manage DNS records for